🔧 Robot Setup#

 Login and changing password#

 Once Ubuntu boots up you will be prompted to enter the login and password.
 It may take a few minutes on first boot to configure the default username and password, so if login fails, try again after a few minutes.
-The default username is ubuntu and password is ubuntu.

-sudo adduser temp
+sudo adduser pi

-sudo adduser temp sudo
+sudo adduser pi sudo

 exit